$19.95 – $34.95

 STANDARD ROOTSTOCK

-The Rootstock that LockDown crab™ is grafted to is extremely cold, hardy, and vigorous.
+Lockdown Crab is grafted to a standard root that is extremely cold, hardy, and vigorous.
 This Rootstock is an excellent choice for wildlife trees because it produces a full-size 20’ to 30’ tree.
 Producing a full-size tree for wildlife means much more fruit on a given tree.
-Malus Dolgo rootstock will develop deep ”Real roots” making it extremely well anchored, penetrating well into the sub soil, pulling up lost nutrients and therefore making Malus Doglo rootstock very drought tolerant.
-Making Malus Dolgo an all-around great rootstock for wildlife plantings.
+This rootstock will develop deep ”Real roots” making it exceptionally well anchored, penetrating well into the subsoil, pulling up lost nutrients, and making it very drought tolerant.
+This root is a great all-around rootstock for wildlife plantings.

-This standard size rootstock is adaptable to many soil types and conditions.
-Especially when planting in less desirable locations.
-Therefore, its full vigor can be used in areas that were once wooded areas and are now food plots, reclaimed land, shale mountain soil, dryer uplands, and ridges.
-Malus Dolgo rootstock will also perform very well in improved soil in an orchard-style setting.
-We are only grafting onto the most vigorous Malus Dolgo roots grown in a given year.
-When grafting onto the top 30% of seedlings grown, you get a rootstock about 40% more vigorous tree than many clonal stocks used for wildlife trees today.
-Malus dolgo is a crabapple rootstock and is very precocious, with many trees producing very quickly.
-Making Malus Dolgo an all around great rootstock for wildlife plantings.
+This standard-size rootstock is adaptable to many soil types and conditions, especially when planted in less desirable locations.
+Therefore, with its full vigor, can be used in areas that were once wooded and are now food plots, reclaimed land, shale mountain soil, dryer uplands, and ridges.
+This standard rootstock will also perform well in improved soil in an orchard-style setting.
+We are only grafting onto the most vigorous roots in a given year.
+When grafting onto the top 30% of seedlings, you get a rootstock about 40% more vigorous tree than many clonal stocks used for wildlife trees today.
+Lockdown Crab is very precocious, with many trees producing very quickly anon this standard root making it an all-around excellent rootstock for wildlife plantings.

 PLANTING INSTRUCTIONS FOR LOCKDOWN CRAB™